-Brazil prepares to bury Pelé in city he made soccer Mecca - WHIZ News
+Brazil prepares to bury Pelé in city he made soccer mecca - WHIZ News

 Pelé will be buried Tuesday in the city where he grew up, became famous, and helped make into a global capital of soccer.
 A Catholic Mass will be celebrated at the Vila Belmiro stadium before his casket is ushered through the streets of Santos to a nearby cemetery.

-Brazil’s newly inaugurated President Luiz Inácio Lula da Silva, who was sworn in for a third term Sunday after a comeback victory, is expected to come to Vila Belmiro shortly before the coffin is removed from the stadium.
+Brazil’s newly inaugurated President Luiz Inácio Lula da Silva, who was sworn in for a third term Sunday after a comeback victory, paid his respects at Vila Belmiro.

 The soccer great died Thursday at age 82 after a battle with cancer.
 He was the only player ever to win three World Cups.